nicklockwood/JPNG/README.md

     #define JPNG_SWIZZLE_ENABLED 0

 Before you do that though, be reassured that the swizzling that JPNG does is minimal and quite safe.
-It doesn't break UIImage caching, or cause any other nasty side effects like some solutions out there.
+It doesn't break UIImage or NSImage caching, or cause any other nasty side effects.

 The swizzled methods in UIKit are as follows:

+    [UIImage -initWithContentsOfFile:];
-    [UIImage initWithContentsOfFile:];
+    [UIImage -initWithData:];
-    [UIImage initWithData:];
+    [UIImage +imageNamed:];

 And in AppKit:

+    [NSImage -initWithContentsOfFile:];
+    [NSImage -initWithData:];
-    [NSImage initWithData:];
+    [NSImage +imageNamed:];

-These methods are all swizzled for the same reason: to check if the image data has the JPNG footer.
-If it does, it will be loaded using the JPNG image loading functions, otherwise it is passed to the original init methods to be loaded as normal.
+These methods are all swizzled for the same reason: to check if the image is a JPNG file.
+If it is, it will be loaded using the JPNG image loading functions, otherwise it is passed to the original methods to be loaded as normal.